metaspace2020/offsample/README.md

 ## CNN methods

+We trained Convolutinal Neural Networks using Fastai and PyTorch libraries.
+The best performance we achieved using Resnet50 CNN pretrained on Imagenet.

 ## DHB matrix clusters

 We have generated DHB matrix clusters according to [(Keller and Li, 2000)](./DHB%20matrix%20clusters/Keller%20and%20Li%2C%202000.pdf).
 This resulted in 353 molecular formulas available [here](./DHB%20matrix%20clusters/DHB%20mc%20mol%20formulas%2C%20predicted.csv).